WICG/view-transitions/README.md

 To get started with element transitions today, enable the API via chrome://flags/#document-transition.

-In order to use Shared Element transitions, first the developer must select the shared element.
+In order to use View transitions, first the developer must select the element.
 This will be the element that animates independently during the transition, and it will be captured as a single image (i.e. the captured painting of the element includes things that appear outside its bounding box like shadows, blurs, etc.).

 The captured elements are displayed using a tree of pseudo-elements, and are accessible to the developer to customize via CSS.
 If the developer does not choose to add customization, a default will occur where the size and position of the two elements are animated, and the before / after visuals are crossfaded into each other.

 Page-B will also identify elements on its own page that are involved in the transition before the transition can begin.
-With a touch more magic (see the explainer [here](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md)), the transition can begin.
+With a touch more magic (see the explainer [here](https://github.com/WICG/view-transitions/blob/main/explainer.md)), the transition can begin.
 It is important to note that the browser will not start the animation or display elements from Page-B until Page-B is ready for first render.

-For more information on how this API works, please refer to the explainer [here](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md).
+For more information on how this API works, please refer to the explainer [here](https://github.com/WICG/view-transitions/blob/main/explainer.md).